dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 ## Analysis notes

-So far I've fitting a CoxnetSurvivalAnalysis model using engineerd clinical features and PCA transformed expression features.
-Since the dataset is so small I have not used a holdout set for evaluation but instead used the average of the validatation results from cross-valiation as an estimate of model performance.
+So far I've fitted a CoxnetSurvivalAnalysis model using engineerd clinical features and PCA-transformed expression features.
+Since the dataset is very small I have not used an independent holdout set for evaluation, but instead used the average valiation set C-index from cross-valiation as an estimate of model performance.

 Next steps:

-* Try SurvivalTree, GradientBoostingSurvivalAnalysis, ComponentwiseGradientBoostingSurvivalAnalysis
+* try SurvivalTree, GradientBoostingSurvivalAnalysis

 * look for an alternative TCGA LUAD data set to use for external validation

+* try graph-based extraction of co-expressed genes using kNN + Leiden/Louvain